WyldePointer/Socket-Programming-Package/README.md

 # Live(always alive) Server
 While trying to set up a server to listen for the connections, Its better to set it up as a Live Server, Meaning that it should wait for all of the connections to connect, until its shut down manually.
 We can do this by keeping the accept system call in a loop until its manually shuts down.

+# Handle multiple socket connections with threads
+To handle every connection we need a separate handling code to run along with the main server accepting connections.
+One way to achieve this is using threads.
+The main server program accepts a connection and creates a new thread to handle communication for the connection, and then the server goes back to accept more connections.
+On Linux threading can be done with the pthread (posix threads) library.
+It would be good to read some small tutorial about it if you dont know anything about it.
+However the usage is not very complicated.